masukomi/Terminal-Graphing-BarChart/README.md

-# CLI::Graphing::BarChart
+# Terminal::Graphing::BarChart

-CLI::Graphing::BarChart is a simple library to let you produce bar graphs on the command line.
+Terminal::Graphing::BarChart is a simple library to let you produce bar graphs on the command line.
 It takes special care to give you good looking output.

 ![example graph](../readme_images/images/social_media_preview.png)